Current and Returning Students

 Academic accommodations expire at the end of every semester.
 In order to receive academic accommodations for the subsequent semester, students need to re-activate their registration with Accessibility Services.
 Students who don't need to change their academic accommodations and have supporting documentation on file at Accessibility Services can easily renew their academic accommodations by filling out a form.
 Yes!
 It's that easy!

-Click on the following link to reactivate your registration with Accessibility Services for the FALL2018 semester and submit a request for your classroom and exam accommodations to be shared with your professors: https://ambroseu.formstack.com/forms/returning_students_f18
+Click on the following link to reactivate your registration with Accessibility Services for the WINTER2019 semester and submit a request for your classroom and exam accommodations to be shared with your professors: https://AmbroseU.formstack.com/forms/returning_students_w19

-Students who would like to discuss possible changes or updates to their accommodation plan should set up an appointment to meet with the Manager of Accessibility Services.
+Students who would like to discuss possible changes or updates to their accommodation plan should set up an appointment to meet with Andrea Hensen, Manager of Accessibility Services and Student Academic Success.

 If you need a brief conversation with Accessibility Services to troubleshoot a specific problem, consider using our drop-in service.
 We available [TBD].